How to Access Property Records in Utah

 Mortgage contracts include details such as:

-- Loan Terms - The record dictates how long the loan will be in effect and penalties in case of default.
+- Loan Terms - The record dictates the length of the loan and penalties for default.

 - Payment Schedules - The document dictates how often the borrower should contribute to the loan.